TTEC Interview Questions & Answers

 13. Give me an example of a time when you had to persuade someone to see your point of view.

-Interviewers may ask this question to evaluate your persuasion skills, communication skills, and ability to influence others.
+TTEC recruiters ask this question to assess your persuasion skills, communication skills, and ability to influence others.
 They want to know how you approach disagreements or conflicts, how you articulate your position, and how you build consensus.

 “In my previous job, I had to persuade my manager to implement a new software system to improve our team’s productivity.
 Initially, my manager was resistant to the idea, as they were concerned about the costs and potential disruptions to our workflow.
 To persuade them, I conducted research on the benefits of the software system and created a detailed proposal outlining the potential return on investment.
 I also demonstrated the system’s capabilities and how it would benefit our team.
 Through clear communication and persistence, I was able to persuade my manager to implement the new software system, which ultimately improved our team’s productivity and efficiency.”